 Expertise in Action

-Our attorneys have provided labor and employment legal advice to a number of public agency clients, including the cities of Arvin, Baldwin Park, Banning, Bell, Bellflower, Carson, Cerritos, Chino Hills, Covina, Culver City, Cypress, Fillmore, Hemet, Hesperia, Irwindale, Lawndale, Lynwood, Lompoc, Menifee, Morro Bay, Newport Beach, Palm Springs, Perris, Rialto, Signal Hill, Suisun City, and Town of Yucca Valley as well as special districts, including the Palmdale Water District and Jurupa Area Recreation and Park District.
+Our attorneys have provided labor and employment legal advice to a number of public agency clients, including the cities of Adelanto, Arvin, Baldwin Park, Banning, Bell, Bellflower, Carson, Cerritos, Chino Hills, Covina, Culver City, Cypress, Fillmore, Glendora, Grand Terrace, Hemet, Hesperia, Industry, Irwindale, King City, Lawndale, Lynwood, Lompoc, Menifee, Morro Bay, Newport Beach, Palm Springs, Pasadena, Perris, Rialto, Rancho Palos Verdes, Signal Hill, South Gate, Stanton, Suisun City, and Town of Yucca Valley as well as special districts, including the Palmdale Water District, Jurupa Area Recreation and Park District, and the Pleasant Valley Recreation and Parks District.
 Additionally, our attorneys have served as corporate and/or employment counsel to a number of private companies, including national transportation companies, national food distributors, insurance agencies, and real estate agencies.

 We believe in a team approach both in terms of attorneys staffing a given matter or representing a particular client, as well as working with the client’s internal management team.
 We begin by focusing the delivery of services with a designated attorney “team” so that in the event of the unavailability of a primary attorney, there will be someone else immediately available who is familiar with the client and/or matter who can respond promptly to the client.
 We also appropriately staff matters based upon efficient and economical use of senior attorneys, junior attorneys, paralegals, and document clerks.